Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 As mentioned at the outset, the evolution of various technologies—content, platforms, devices—has driven the expansion of audio media usage.
 However, the pandemic undoubtedly accelerated this trend.

 Remote work and learning increased opportunities to wear earphones.
-Scenes like carefully approaching someone wearing earphones during work hours became commonplace.
-This shift in consumer awareness likely also increased the time people could freely control their auditory environment.
+It became commonplace, for instance, to see people wearing earphones even during work hours, prompting others to think twice before speaking to them.
+This shift in consumer awareness likely contributed to more time where individuals could freely control their auditory environment.

-Listening "while doing other things" and during "spare moments" has expanded "disposable ear time," and now various players are joining the battle for this disposable time.
+Listening "while doing something else" and during "spare moments" has expanded "disposable ear time," and now various players are joining the battle for this disposable time.

 Furthermore, even when consuming video content, it's not uncommon for users to actually enjoy only the music or audio.
 Considering this situation, when delivering content or advertising, especially to younger audiences, it's crucial to move beyond simple media characteristics.
-Instead, planning must be "sensory-neutral" – thoroughly understanding the purpose, the specific usage scenario where the touchpoint occurs, and the level of attention (both visual and auditory) captured at that moment.
+Instead, planning should be "sensory-neutral" – thoroughly understanding the purpose, the specific usage scenario where the touchpoint occurs, and the level of attention captured by both sight and sound at that moment.

 Audio media, which can align with consumers' daily routines, holds potential for further growth by incorporating diverse purposes and usage scenarios.